Technology evangelist

-A technology evangelist is a person who builds a critical mass of support for a given technology, and then establishes it as a technical standard in a market that is subject to network effects.
+A technology evangelist is someone who builds a critical mass of support for a specific technology, and then establishes it as a technical standard in a market that is subject to network effects.
 The word evangelism is borrowed from the context of religious evangelism due to the similarity of sharing information about a particular concept with the intention of having others adopt that concept.
 This is typically accomplished by showcasing the potential uses and benefits of a technology to help others understand how they can use it for themselves.

 Target areas

-Platform evangelism is one target of technology evangelism, in which the vendor of a two-sided platform attempts to accelerate the production of complementary goods by independent developers (e.g., Facebook encourages developers to create games or develop mobile apps that can enhance users' experiences with Facebook.).
+Platform evangelism is one target of technology evangelism, in which the vendor of a two-sided platform attempts to accelerate the production of complementary goods by independent developers (e.g., during its early years, Facebook worked on creating an ecosystem of third party developers, encouraging them to create games or develop mobile apps that could enhance users' experiences with Facebook).

 Professional technology evangelists are often employed by firms seeking to establish their technologies as de facto standards.
 Their work could also entail the training of personnel, including top managers so that they acquire skills and competencies necessary to adopt new technology or new technological initiative.
 There are even instances when technology evangelism becomes an aspect of a managerial position.